r-khr/webstorm_git/README.md

 3. In the dialog that opens, compare the differences in the following two tabs:
 - **Log**: this tab lists the commits that exist in the current branch, and are missing in the selected branch, and vice versa.
 - **Diff**: this tab shows the differences between files existing in both branches.
 Use the [Show Diff](https://www.jetbrains.com/help/webstorm/2016.3/comparing-files.html) command on the context menu of a file to explore the differences between branches.

+# Conclusion

+This article covered the basic git functionality we use at Rangle.io within WebStorm IDE.
+We looked at how to conduct basic functions such as adding remotes, creating new branches, creating pull requests, rebasing and grooming git.
+Remember, most of these functionalities can be accessed through the bottom right corner of WebStorm through the [Git Branches Popup Menu](https://www.jetbrains.com/help/webstorm/2016.3/accessing-git-branches-popup-menu.html).
+To get familiar with the follow it is important follow to practice the process.
+Good luck!